Reducing the Administrative Burden on First Nations

 It has long been acknowledged that First Nations and other organizations that receive funding from the Government of Canada are caught in a complex web of reporting requirements, some of which are of dubious usefulness to them or to the organizations seeking the reports.

 The roots of this reporting burden are deep.
-The basic cause is the excessive dependence on grant and contribution programs to support the services delivered by First Nations.
-Grant and contribution programs lead inevitably to funding agreements that are variations on the theme "here is some funding, report back what you did with it".
-The proliferation of programs from multiple departments, each pursuing its own agenda of how best to report to Parliament and Canadians for results achieved with the funds they manage, has led in turn to a proliferation of reporting.
+The proliferation of contribution programs from multiple departments, each pursuing its own agenda of how best to report to Parliament and Canadians for results achieved with the funds they manage, has led in turn to a proliferation of reporting.
 Some reporting is redundant but has not been dropped when new requirements arise.

-The problems with grant and contribution programs were highlighted in two key reports: the 2006 Independent Panel on Grants and Contributions, which tackles the issues for the whole of government, and the May 2011 report by the Office of the Auditor General on services to First Nations.
+These problems were highlighted in two key reports: the 2006 Independent Panel on Grants and Contributions, which tackles the issues for the whole of government, and the June 2011 report by the Office of the Auditor General on services to First Nations.
 The Government has taken action to respond to both of these reports.

 The path to improvement involves three related tracks: